Honey Whole Wheat Bread Recipe

 Flour, water, yeast, salt, fat and something for the yeast to eat – the basic building blocks for a loaf of American-style bread.
 But of course, the proportions of each element are important, too.
-This simple recipe provides that.
+This Honey Whole Wheat Bread Recipe provides that.
 It yields two, soft-crust loaves, and is perfect for the bread machine.

 I’ve talked about the benefits of whole-wheat versus white flour (see Baking With Whole Wheat Flour here).
 Baking with whole wheat flour introduces a few challenges if you’re used to using all-purpose flour.